BeeMargarida/BeeMargarida.github.io/index.md

 <img class="profile-picture" src="../images/photo.jpg" alt="Profile picture">

 My name is Ana Margarida Silva and I am a software engineer.
 I don't have any preference on which side of the stack I work on, and I'm always willing to learn new things.
-Currently I'm learning Rust, exploring Svelte and tinkering with some ESP32s.
+Currently I'm learning Rust, exploring Svelte and V and tinkering with some ESP32s.

 # Work